MichaelCurrin/twitterverse/docs/trends/watch_locations.md

 # Watch locations
-> How to mark locations as watched for trending topics
+> How to mark locations as watched.

 ## Place job schedule